ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 There are a few helpful explanation notebooks inside this suite of notebook.
 - [0.
 Home](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks/-/blob/master/0.%20Home.ipynb): This notebook will provide a brief explanation of what each notebook does, as well as helpful hints to show what is needed to run the notebook.
 - [0.
 Which notebook should I use](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks/-/blob/master/0.%20Which%20notebook%20should%20I%20use.ipynb): This notebook has a form which will help node managers determine which database fix notebook is appropriate for their change.
 It shows a list of the types of metadata we offer (project, tag, deployment, and detection) and, based on the selection, shows a list of columns from the raw metadata sheets.
-Based on this selection, it will display a result of which notebook to use.
+Based on the raw metadata column selection, it will display a result of which notebook to use.

 ## Spreadsheet Creation